espanso/website/docs/matches/basics.md

   - trigger: ":ric2"
     html: '<p>But <span style="color: #ce181e;"><span style="font-size: x-large;">this</span></span> one is <span style="color: #81d41a;"><span style="font-family: Arial, sans-serif;">even richer</span></span>!</p>'
 ```
+The `paragraph: true` option may be added to markdown replacements to avoid injecting a new-line and new paragraph.

 ## Image Matches